Jump to:

 At different disease stages

 Optimal management requires a combination of non-pharmacological and pharmacological modalities.
 Patients should be educated about the objectives of treatment and the importance of changes in lifestyle, exercise, pacing of activities, weight reduction, and other measures that will help in unloading the damaged joint.
 Rehabilitation aims to reduce patients’ symptoms by improving hip stability, neuromuscular control, and movement patterns.
-Goal of physical therapy is to improve hip ROM, hip muscle strength, and lumbopelvic dissociation.
+The goal of physical therapy is to improve hip ROM, hip muscle strength, and lumbopelvic dissociation.
 Regular aerobic exercises are also recommended, and for those with pain, exercises in water can be effective.
 Oral analgesic/anti-inflammatory agents, and/or intra-articular injections (corticosteroids and viscosupplementation) can be used for pain control.
 Walking aids (cane) and biomechanical interventions (footwear, insole, etc.) can help improve joint congruence and reduce hip loads, leading to reduction in pain levels.
-When the combination of non-pharmacological and pharmacological treatment does not provide adequate pain control, surgery may be considered.2,19
+When the combination of non-pharmacological and pharmacological treatment does not provide adequate pain control, surgery may be considered.2,38

 Coordination of care